We've independently reviewed this article to make sure it's as accurate as we can make it.

 - Shop around: Central air installation is a job for professionals.
 When looking for your contractor, get quotes from at least two or three local firms.
 Double check their ratings with the Better Business Bureau to be sure you know what you’re getting into.

 - Pay attention to efficiency: Energy Star rated products estimate the cost of running your air conditioner.
-What you might not know is that the SEER rating is an even more important number!
-The lowest you should get now is a 14 on the SEER scale, but if you can hit 20, you’ve got a really efficient machine!
+What you might not know is that the SEER2 rating is an even more important number!
+The lowest you should get now is a 14 on the SEER2 scale, but if you can hit 20, you’ve got a really efficient machine!
 This can save you serious money over the years.
 The average household spends half of its energy bill on temperature control!

 - Quiet it down: While you won’t find many air conditioners that can honestly claim to be quiet, you don’t want a jet engine roar whenever you cool your home.
 Pay attention to the noise levels, especially for indoor or window units.